Cohomology of linking systems with twisted coefficients by a $p$-solvable action: Constrained fusion systems

-An important and classical result about constrained fusion systems is the following. \begin{prop}[\cite{5a1}, Proposition 4.1] Let $(S,\Fc,\Li)$ be a $p$-local finite group with $\Li$ a centric linking system.
-If $\Fc$ is constrained, there exists a finite group $G$ such that \begin{enumerate}[(a)] \item $S$ is a Sylow $p$-subgroup of $G$, \item $C_G(O_p(G))\leq O_p(G)$, \item $\Fc_S(G)=\Fc$. \end{enumerate} Moreover, $G\cong\Aut_\Li(O_p(\Fc))$ and $\Li\cong\Li_S^c(G)$. \end{prop} This group $G$ is called a \emph{model} of $\Fc$ and it is unique in a precise way (see \cite{AKO}, Theorem III.5.10).
-This model can also be recover from the homotopy type of the geometric realization of a linking system associated to $\Fc$.
+An important and classical result about constrained fusion systems is the following. \begin{proposition}[{\cite[Proposition 4.3]{5a1}}] Let $(S,\Fc,\Li)$ be a $p$-local finite group with $\Li$ a centric linking system.
+If $\Fc$ is constrained, there exists a finite group $G$ such that \begin{enumerate}[(a)] \item $S$ is a Sylow $p$-subgroup of $G$, \item $C_G(O_p(G))\leq O_p(G)$, \item $\Fc_S(G)=\Fc$. \end{enumerate} Moreover, $G\cong\Aut_\Li(O_p(\Fc))$ and $\Li\cong\Li_S^c(G)$. \end{proposition} This group $G$ is called a \emph{model} of $\Fc$ and it is unique in a precise way (see \cite[Theorem III.5.10]{AKO}).
+This model can also be recovered from the homotopy type of the geometric realization of a linking system associated to $\Fc$.

-\begin{lem} Let $(S,\Fc,\Li)$ be a $p$-local finite group with $\Li$ a centric linking system.
-If $\Fc$ is constrained, then $|\Li|$ is a classifying space of a model of $G$. \end{lem}
+\begin{lemma} Let $(S,\Fc,\Li)$ be a $p$-local finite group with $\Li$ a centric linking system.
+If $\Fc$ is constrained, then $|\Li|$ is a classifying space of a model $G$ of $\Fc$. \end{lemma}